BIOS Corruption On Windows 10: 7 Ways To Repair It

 If you place it incorrectly, you can cause permanent damage to your PC, so be extra cautious.

-To avoid causing damage, we strongly suggest you check your motherboard manual for detailed instructions on how to change the jumper configuration.
-Another way to reset your BIOS is to remove your motherboard battery.
+To avoid causing damage, we strongly suggest you check your motherboard manual for detailed instructions on changing the jumper configuration.
+You can also remove your motherboard battery to reset your BIOS.

 4. Remove your graphic card